XFLOKIVERSE/xrpl-dev-portal/content/references/protocol-reference/transactions/transaction-types/ammbid.md

 - `B` is the price of the previous bid to be refunded, in LP Tokens.
 - `t` is the fraction of time elapsed in the current 24-hour slot, rounded down to a multiple of 0.05.

+As a special case, during the final (20th) interval of the auction slot, the refunded amount is zero.

 ## AMM Cases previous holder
 In addition to errors that can occur for all transactions, {{currentpage.name}} transactions can result in the following [transaction result codes](transaction-results.html):